oliveiraleo/LoRa-RSSI-Grabber/README.md

 ## Repository File Description

-pip_requirements.txt > Python/pip modules required in order to run the python script (these should be already installed inside the env `pyvenv`)
+pip-requirements.txt > Python/pip modules required in order to run the python script (these should be already installed inside the env `pyvenv`)

-os_requirements.txt > operating system (or repository) packets required in order to run the python script
+os-requirements.txt > operating system (or repository) packets required in order to run the python script

-## Acknoledgments
+## Acknowledgments

 TODO